AGENTS.md and SKILL.md examples: build a reusable agent toolbox

 The specialist’s limitations matter as much as the expertise.
 A good agent file says what the specialist does and doesn’t do.
 That makes the behaviour more predictable and makes composition easier as each specialist has a narrower scope.

 Sticking with the account settings example, while we’re intending to get more specific, I would make the specialist a bit broader than “build this one page” otherwise we’re building something too specific to be repurposed.
-Instead, a frontend specialist that could help across different areas of our app like onboarding, checkout, billing, and profile work, not just account settings:
+A frontend specialist could help across onboarding, checkout, billing, and profile work while still being more focused than a general frontend role:

 ---